canfielder/DSBA-6190_Proj3_Spark_w_Sagemaker/README.md

 # Data
 ## Souce
 The data for this project was supplied by the Kaggle **SMS Spam Collection Dataset**, found [here](https://www.kaggle.com/uciml/sms-spam-collection-dataset).
 The original dataset is hosted on the UCI Machine Learning Repository, and was created by Tiago A. Almeida and José María Gómez Hidalgo ([link](http://www.dt.fee.unicamp.br/~tiago//smsspamcollection/)).

 This data contains 5,574 messages, manually tagged ham (legitimate) or as spam.
+While the size of this data set does not justify the use of Spark, in the real world, this type of problem could generate the scale of data to justify using a Spark platform.

 ## Import
 The data was uploaded to a dedicated S3 bucket directly from Kaggle, via the Kaggle API.
 To use the official Kaggle API follow the instruction found at the GitHub page, [here](https://github.com/Kaggle/kaggle-api).
 While straightforward, full usage does require generating a Kaggle Credetial JSON file and placing correctly on your machine.